doctrine/dbal/UPGRADE.md

 # Upgrade to 3.2

+## Deprecated `AbstractPlatform::canEmulateSchemas()`.

+The `AbstractPlatform::canEmulateSchemas()` method and the schema emulation implemented in the SQLite platform have been deprecated.

 ## Deprecated `udf*` methods of the `SQLitePlatform` methods.

 The following `SQLServerPlatform` methods have been deprecated in favor of their implementations